tginsberg/tginsberg/README.md

 ### Hi there 👋

 My name is Todd Ginsberg and I live in Raleigh, NC and work remotely for a payments company in Austin, TX.
 I love writing software and feel very fortunate to do it for a living.
 I have been using Java actively since 1995 and Kotlin actively since 2016.
+I am a board member of the Chicago Java User Group (hey, since we're all stuck at home anyway, nobody can tell I live 1000 miles away!).

 I enjoy public speaking and have spoken at conferences and user group meetings recently on the following topics: